 - Madison Street – quad gates

-- Jefferson Street – one-way southbound between First and Fifth avenues
+- Jefferson Street – one-way southbound between 1st and 5th Avenues

 - Washington Street – quad gates